 3. Lethal Weapon: The Ride (Warner Bros.
 Movie World)

 Almost certainly based on the B&M inverted coasters across North America that bore the “Top Gun: The Jet Coaster” moniker, this also-suspended coaster (but of the much more infamous Vekoma SLC variety) at Australia’s Warner Bros.
-Movie World takes the gritty 1980’s action-coaster theme in a different direction.
+Movie World took the gritty 1980’s action-coaster theme in a different direction.
 Especially opening nearly ten years after the film’s debut, Lethal Weapon seemed an odd choice of intellectual property for a gleaming new coaster.
 The queue for the ride originally passed through a recreation of Chinatown and a dilapidated junkyard set, but was rerouted in 2011 to bypass that themeing almost entirely.

 2. Splash Mountain (Disneyland, Disney's Magic Kingdom)

 A surprising amount of visitors to Walt Disney World and Disneyland don’t even realize that Splash Mountain is based on a movie.
 And indeed, Brer Rabbit and the fanciful vaguely-Southern settings and characters of the attraction seem like originals.
 But the attraction is all derived from the 1946 Disney film, Song of the South wherein an African American man named Uncle Remus tells tales of the mischievous rabbit and his ne’er-do-well enemies, Brer Fox and Brer Bear.